adjtomo/pyadjoint/docs/exp_phase.rst

     Please refer to the original paper [Yuan2020]_ for rigorous mathematical derivations of this misfit function.

-The exponentiated phase misfit, defined in [Yuan2020]_, measures misfit using a complex-valued phase representation that is a good substitute for instantaneous-phase measurements, which can suffer from phase wrapping.
+The exponentiated phase misfit measures misfit using a complex-valued phase representation that is a good substitute for instantaneous-phase measurements, which can suffer from phase wrapping.